thanks4opensource/tri2b-quad4me/README.md

 ##### Level-based interrupts <a name="level_based_interrupts"></a>

 The interrupt-driven versions of current example implementation trigger on falling edges of the ALRT line.
-This more-or-less makes moot the quad4me protocol (if interrupt-driven), which only provides and advantage over tri2b in that it is otherwise purely level-based (see [To interrupt or not to interrupt](#to_interrupt_or_not_to_interrupt), above).
+This largely makes moot the quad4me protocol (if interrupt-driven), the main advantage of which over tri2b is that it is purely level-based (see [To interrupt or not to interrupt](#to_interrupt_or_not_to_interrupt), above).

 Some ARM MCUs (NXP LPC824, for example) are documented to have optional level-based interrupts.
-The semantics of these are inherently confusing (does the interrupt fire continuously if the input stays at the configured-to-interrupt level?) and I was not able to easily get it implemented in my codebase.
+The semantics of these are inherently confusing (does the interrupt fire continuously if the input stays at the configured-to-interrupt level?) and I was not able to easily get it to work in my codebase.
 Regardless, it may be an interesting option to explore.

 ##### protocol() always return after each bit <a name="protocol_return_after_each_bit"></a>